kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha3-to-v1alpha4.md

 1. Edit the `/config/manager/manager.yaml` file:
     - Add the following items to the `args` list for the `manager` container list
     ```
-    - "--metrics-bind-addr=127.0.0.1:8080"
+    - "--metrics-bind-addr=localhost:8080"
     ```
-    - Verify that fetaure flags required by your container are properly set (as it was in `/config/webhook/manager_webhook_patch.yaml`).
+    - Verify that feature flags required by your container are properly set (as it was in `/config/webhook/manager_webhook_patch.yaml`).
-1. Edit the `/config/manager/manager_auth_proxy_patch.yaml` file:
-    - Remove the patch for the container with name `manager`
 1. Move the following files to the `/config/default` folder
-    - `/config/manager/manager_auth_proxy_patch.yaml`
     - `/config/manager/manager_image_patch.yaml`
     - `/config/manager/manager_pull_policy.yaml`

 **Changes in the `/config/default` folder:**
+1. Remove the file `config/default/manager_auth_proxy_patch.yaml` and the reference to it in `config/default/kustomization.yaml`
 1. Create a file named `/config/default/kustomizeconfig.yaml` with the following content:
    ```
    # This configuration is for teaching kustomize how to update name ref and var substitution